Zettelkasten-Team/Zettelkasten/README.md

 ## <i>Zettelkasten</i> build

-For the build, the Java Development Kit (JDK) 8 or higher is required.
-For future versions, JDK 11 is recommended.
-Additionally, Maven 3 is used.
+To make <i>Zettelkasten</i>, you need at least a Java Development Kit (JDK) 8 and Maven 3.

-To clone a local repository Git is used.
+To get a local repository, use Git:

 `git clone git@github.com:Zettelkasten-Team/Zettelkasten.git`

-In a next step, the project can be build with:
+Then, in the root directory of the local repository, run the following command line:

 * `mvn clean package`

-The finished build can be found in the `target`-folder
+Find the build result in your `target` directory.

 ## License